FelixFrizzy/DH-benchmark/results/OAEI2024/results.md

-This folder contains the results of the [Digital Humanities](https://oaei.ontologymatching.org/2024/digitalhumanities/index.html) of the [OAEI 2024 campaign](https://oaei.ontologymatching.org/2024/).
+# Results of the [Digital Humanities track](https://oaei.ontologymatching.org/2024/digitalhumanities/index.html) of the [OAEI 2024 campaign](https://oaei.ontologymatching.org/2024/)
+OAEI 2024 is the first year for the DH track to participate.
+For information about the goal of this track and information about the test cases, refer to the [Readme](https://github.com/FelixFrizzy/DH-benchmark/blob/main/README.md).

+# Evaluation Modalities
+We used precision, recall and F1-score for evaluation and only evaluated equivalence relationships.
+If matching systems resulted in either errors or zero identified matches, we considered them as failed.
+Adhering the [OAEI rules](https://oaei.ontologymatching.org/doc/oaei-rules.2.html), we didn't change any settings for the matching systems.

 ## Resources
 - VM with 8 x 2.4 GHz cores, 16GB RAM

-## Steps to reproduce results
+## Steps to Reproduce the Results
 - Download the evaluation client [evaluation client](https://nightly.link/dwslab/melt/workflows/java_client_upload/master/evaluation-client.zip) as explained in the [documentation](https://dwslab.github.io/melt/matcher-evaluation/client).
 - Download the 2024 (or any other MELT compatible) matchers and put them in the same folder.
 - Run the command